CubOfJudahsLion/tm-ghci/README.md

 ## Installing
 ### From release files

-The executable binaries are compiled with GHC 9.2.5, and they can be obtained from the [releases](https://github.com/CubOfJudahsLion/tm-ghci/releases) page.
+Last release binaries are compiled with GHC 9.2.7, and they can be obtained from the [releases](https://github.com/CubOfJudahsLion/tm-ghci/releases) page.
 The Windows binary is considerably larger due to the lack of dynamic libraries in Haskell distributions for Windows.